BrianErikson/AI-Lab/README.md

 # AI-Lab

-Tools made for users of AI, by AI
+Monorepo for tools built by AI for AI users.

+## Projects

+- [youtube-transcript-service](./youtube-transcript-service) – Node.js service that returns the transcript of a YouTube video.